The estimated reading time for this post is 197 seconds

 Read more about it (my accident) here How did I Get into Rehab Counseling?
 Here’s a Little Story posted November 21, 2011.

-Upon considering all that happened that day, I was 15 and she would’ve only been about 17 or 18.
-Yet she literally saved my life!
-She came upon the scene that night and stayed with me until the ambulance arrived, even riding in the ambulance until we arrived at the hospital in town.
-She didn’t leave me until I was transported to another hospital out of town.
+Upon considering all that happened that day, I was 15 and Teri was 17 or 18, and she literally saved my life!
+Teri came upon the scene that night, called 911 and stayed with me until the ambulance arrived, even riding in the ambulance until we arrived at the hospital in town.
+She didn’t leave me until I was transported to another hospital out of town (Mason City).
 From what I hear the medical staff and others involved thought she was a nurse!

 Use What You Got!
 If you click here you’ll read a 2011 article about me from the Des Moines Register (and see another picture of the Iowa River.)